Ancient Greek Law

 Four Sets of Ancient Greek Law

 There were four specific sets of laws in ancient Greece.
 The laws were written by Draco and Solon.
-The four sets created were tort, family, public and procedural laws.
+The four sets created were a tort, family, public and procedural laws.

 Tort laws are best described as actions of harm against you or your property.
 There were specific penalties and punishments for each crime.

-Theft, rape and even a dog bite were considered as tort laws.
-Other tort laws created by Solon include rules such as building codes, vegetation, water rights and animals.
+Theft, rape, and even a dog bite were considered as tort laws.
+Other tort laws created by Solon include rules such as building codes, vegetation, water rights, and animals.

 Family laws were geared toward the conduct of men and women.
 There were laws that outlined monetary payments for marriage and adoption.